Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/parameterConfiguration.md

 ---
-title: Parameter configuration
+title: Parameter Configuration
 geekdocHidden: true
 ---

 {{< hint type=Important >}}
 Updating from the _**preview**_ version is not supported.
-If you deployed the _**preview**_ version, please proceed with [Moving from preview to GA](../../../Resources/Moving-from-preview-to-GA) before continuing.
+If you deployed the _**preview**_ version, please follow the steps in [Moving from preview to GA](../../../Resources/Moving-from-preview-to-GA) before proceeding.
 {{< /hint >}}

-## 1. Parameter configuration
+## 1. Parameter Configuration

-To start, you can either download a copy of the parameter file according the version of AMBA-ALZ you are going to deploy or clone/fork the repository.
+To begin, either download the appropriate parameter file for the version of AMBA-ALZ you are deploying or clone/fork the repository.

-- [alzArm.param.json](https://github.com/azure/azure-monitor-baseline-alerts/blob/2024-11-01/patterns/alz/alzArm.param.json) aligned to the latest release
+- [alzArm.param.json](https://github.com/azure/azure-monitor-baseline-alerts/blob/2024-11-01/patterns/alz/alzArm.param.json) for the latest release.
-- [alzArm.param.json](https://github.com/azure/azure-monitor-baseline-alerts/blob/main/patterns/alz/alzArm.param.json) aligned to the main branch
+- [alzArm.param.json](https://github.com/azure/azure-monitor-baseline-alerts/blob/main/patterns/alz/alzArm.param.json) for the main branch.

 The following instructions apply universally, regardless of your alignment with ALZ or if you have a single management group.

 - Modify the values of the following parameters at the beginning of the parameter file as per the instructions below:

   {{< hint type=note >}}
   It is highly recommended to configure at least one notification option (email, ARM Role, Logic App, etc.) to ensure you receive alerts.
-While it is technically possible to proceed without any notification settings, doing so is not advised.
+Proceeding without any notification settings is not advised.
   {{< /hint >}}

   - Set the value of _```enterpriseScaleCompanyPrefix```_ to the management group where you intend to deploy the policies and initiatives.
 Typically, this is the "pseudo root management group."
 In [ALZ terminology](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups), this refers to the "Intermediate Root Management Group" located directly beneath the "Tenant Root Group."